Explicit and implicit non-convex sweeping processes in the space of absolutely continuous functions: Prox-regular sets of class

 \begin{proposition} Let Hypothesis \ref{clh} hold and let $r = c/\lambda$.
 Then for every $y \in X$ such that $d =\dist(y,Z) \in (0,r)$ there exists a unique $x\in \partial Z$ such that

 and \be{e2wg} \scal{\frac{\nabla G(x)}{|\nabla G(x)|}, x-z} + \frac{\lambda}{2c} |x-z|^2 \ge 0 \quad \forall z \in Z. \ee In particular, $Z$ is $r$-prox-regular. \end{proposition}

 The statement of Proposition \ref{lp1} is not new.
 The finite-dimensional case was already solved in \cite{Via83}.
-The fact that the conditions of Hypothesis 1.3 are sufficient for a set given by (1.3) to be prox-regular also in the infinite-dimensional case was shown in \cite[Theorem 9.1]{AdlHadThi17}.
-The proof there refers to a number of deep concepts from non-smooth analysis following the lines, e.\,g., of \cite[Chapter 2]{clsw98}.
-Here we present instead an elementary self-contained proof, which will be split into several steps including two auxiliary Lemmas.
+The fact that the conditions of Hypothesis 1.3 are sufficient for a set given by (1.3) to be prox-regular also in the infinite-dimensional case was shown in \cite[Theorem 9.1]{AdlHadThi17} (see also \cite{AdlHadThi16}).
+The proof there refers to a number of deep concepts from non-smooth analysis along the lines, e.\,g., of \cite[Chapter 2]{clsw98}.
+Here we present instead an elementary self-contained proof using no other analytical tools but the properties of the scalar product, and the argument is split into several steps including two auxiliary Lemmas.

 \begin{lemma} Let Hypothesis \ref{clh} hold and let $r = c/\lambda$.
 Then for all $x \in \partial Z$ and $z\in Z$ we have

 \end{lemma}

 \bpf{Proof of Lemma \ref{lw1}} For $x \in \partial Z$ and $z \in Z$ we have